CodeCargo logo

 Membership

-CodeCargo users can access the a project if they have access to at least 1 of the GitHub repositories that are assigned to the Project.
+CodeCargo users can access a project if they have access to at least one of the GitHub repositories assigned to the Project.
 Access to the underlying GitHub repository can be read or write.
+You can also grant explicit access to users and teams with specific roles (Admin, Editor, Viewer).
+See Access Control for full details on project roles, team management, and how GitHub permissions integrate with CodeCargo.

 Self-Service Workflows